Sakina loves birds and has had pet parrots and budgies. Now she has two lovebirds, one of which is a peach-faced male she hand-raised.

 - Bird dust is blown (while preening or taking a bath)

-What To Do If Your Lovebird Molts?
+What to Do If Your Lovebird Molts?

 For a lovebird, molting is a really tough time.
 It is important to understand that they will remain very moody and stubborn during this period.
 Imagine that you itch yourself day and night, feel irritated and lost from within, for maybe a month or more.
 This is what lovebirds face during a molt.

-1. Give Your Pets Toys
+1. Give Your Bird Toys

 Your pet is feeling grumpy.
 You can make him/her feel better by providing toys which are safe and fun.
 These include paper (for shredding), threaded hair ties (without plastic and metal) and cardboard.
 Providing toys helps by: